-The original 7-branch menorah design has nevertheless persisted as a Jewish emblem.
-It is still used as a decoration and a traditional symbol of Judaism in synagogues and Jewish homes around the world, and has had a modern resurgence as a powerful representation of Jewish pride and identity.
+The original 7-branch menorah design has nevertheless persisted as a Jewish emblem, and it is still remembered and recognized as the iconic Jewish candleholder.
+It is used as a decoration and a traditional symbol of Judaism in synagogues and Jewish homes around the world, and has had a modern resurgence as a powerful representation of Jewish pride and identity.
 Additionally, it has become particularly strongly associated with modern Zionism and the Land of Israel – it can today be found on the official Israeli coat of arms and seen all over the country on state institutions, public sculptures, and even Israeli passports and other government documents.

 This beautiful and traditional symbol of Judaism represents our ancient faith, history, and heritage, and is a timeless icon that still has its place as personal Judaica, a communal symbol on synagogues and public Jewish institutions, and even as a motif on jewelry and other personal expressions of Jewishness.